goverclock/BUPT-Charging-Station/README.md

 - [ ] JWT or user_id
 - [ ] JWT token in header or response.data.token
 - [ ] turn all user_id into ctx.Get("user_name")
+- [ ] some operation needs admin power, check in handler function